kylejones200/education/README.md

 # Education Site

 A Hugo static site for education resources, colleges, scholarships, and programs.
-Uses the Zerostatic Serif theme via Hugo Modules.
+Uses custom layouts and SCSS (no external Hugo theme).

 ## Develop